GDS Link Alternatives: What Lenders Should Evaluate Instead

 Policy changes require engineering.
 When a credit officer needs to tighten an approval threshold or add a new decision branch for a product variation, that change typically goes through an IT queue.
 In fast-moving lending environments, especially consumer finance and BNPL, that lag is a real operational cost.

-For lenders in the Philippines, Indonesia, Malaysia, or Vietnam who are scaling a specific product line and need to be live in days, those tradeoffs are hard to justify.
+And GDS Link, like most enterprise decisioning platforms, assumes clean structured data already arrives at the front door.
+It does little with the raw paperwork itself.
+For lenders scaling a specific product line who need to be live in weeks, not quarters, and who deal with real-world documents that aren’t pristine, those tradeoffs are hard to justify.
 That’s where the alternatives below become the honest answer.

 The Four Real GDS Link Alternatives